mlochbaum/BQN/commentary/problems.md

 ### Glyphs that aren't great
 Blanket issue for glyphs that need work.
 Currently I find `⥊⊏⊑⊐⊒⍷⁼⎉⚇` to not be particularly good fits for what they describe.

+### Can't mix define and modify in multiple assignment
+Say `a` is a pair and `h` isn't defined yet; how would you set `h` to the first element of `a` and change `a` to be just the second? `h‿a↩a` doesn't work because `h` isn't defined, so the best I have is `h←@⋄h‿a↩a`.
+A heavier assignment syntax wouldn't break down; BQN could allow `⟨h←,a⟩↩a` but I don't think this merits special syntax.

 ### Group doesn't include trailing empty groups
 But there are workarounds, described in [its documentation](../doc/group.md). dzaima has suggested allowing a single extra element in the index argument to specify the result shape.
 Another possibility is for the result prototype to be specified to allow overtaking.

+### Trains don't like monads
+If you have the normal mix of monads and dyads you'll need a lot of parentheses and might end up abusing `⟜`.
+Largely solved with the "nothing" glyph `·`, which acts like J's Cap (`[:`) in a train, but still a minor frustration.

 ### Under/bind combination is awkward
 It's most common to use Under with dyadic structural functions in the form `…⌾(i⊸F)`, for example where `F` is one of `/` or `↑`.
 This is frustrating for two reasons: it requires parentheses, and it doesn't allow `i` to be computed tacitly.
 If there's no left argument then the modifier `{𝔽⌾(𝕨⊸𝔾)𝕩}` can be more useful, but it doesn't cover some useful cases such as mask `a ⊣⌾(u⊸/) b`.

 ### Axis ordering is big-endian
 The most natural ordering for polynomial coefficients and base representations is little-endian, because it aligns element `i` of the list with power `i` of the argument or base.
 It also allows a forward scan instead of a reverse one.
 Array axes go the other way.
 However, there are advantages to this ordering as well.
 For example, it's common to act only on the first few axes, so having them at the beginning of the array is good (`≠a ←→ ⊑∘≢a`).

-### Trains don't like monads
-If you have the normal mix of monads and dyads you'll need a lot of parentheses and might end up abusing `⟜`.
-Largely solved with the "nothing" glyph `·`, which acts like J's Cap (`[:`) in a train, but still a minor frustration.

 ### Inverse is not fully specified
 So it seems a bit strange to rely on it for core language features like `/⁼`.
 On the other hand, this is a good fit for `⋆⁼` since we are taking an arbitrary branch of a complex function that has many of them.
 I'm pretty sure it's impossible to solve the issue as stated but it might be possible to move to less hazardous constructs.
 Structural Under is a start.